SocialLM: Social Signal Processing of Patient-Provider Communication using LLMs and Contextual Aggregation: Discussion

 From a modeling perspective, we encountered generation failures in smaller models.
 For instance, FLAN-T5-Base failed to produce coherent responses in Chain-of-Thought prompting, and Gemma2-2B struggled in FS-CoT configurations.
 Although their raw logits could be extracted for classification, their outputs lacked full interpretability and consistency, making qualitative or explanation-based evaluation impractical.
 These limitations highlight the importance of model expressiveness—not just accuracy—in sensitive behavioral tasks.

 In formative fine-tuning experiments, we found that larger models often overfitted to the majority class, especially when constrained by smaller batch sizes on limited hardware.
-Despite efforts using dropout, LoRA~\cite{hu2022lora}, and frozen encoders, fine-tuned performance did not surpass zero- or few-shot prompting in a meaningful way.
+Despite efforts using dropout, LoRA (\cite{hu2022lora}), and frozen encoders, fine-tuned performance did not surpass zero- or few-shot prompting in a meaningful way.
 This informed our decision to focus on maximizing performance via prompting, and to treat LLMs as \emph{general-purpose social interpreters} rather than narrow classifiers.
-As more datasets emerge, particularly those with fine-grained annotations, hybrid approaches combining prompting with selective fine-tuning could offer new gains.

-Another direction for future work lies in better understanding how emotion and social signal dynamics interact across speakers.
-Social signals are context-dependent and may be influenced by a counterpart’s emotional tone.
-We aim to explore how the emotions of one speaker affect the social behaviors of the other—an area that remains underexplored.
-With the availability of datasets like \emph{GoEmotions}~\cite{demszky2020goemotions} and recent advances in emotion recognition in dialogue~\cite{wu2024beyond}, future work can build mappings between affective cues and multi-party social behaviors to enrich signal modeling further.

-Finally, although we studied three models with distinct architectures and training paradigms, future work could expand the evaluation landscape to include a broader range of LLMs.
-As newer models with improved reasoning and local execution support become available—e.g., DeepSeek~\cite{guo2025deepseek}, we plan to incorporate them into our pipeline to better assess the scalability and robustness of LLM-based SSP.
+As more datasets emerge, our ongoing work will also include fine-tuning medium sized models.